nickolascarlos/brazil-cities-predictor/README.md

 ### relativeDistance

 This strategy is an attempt to improve the absoluteDistance strategy.
-In this one, the cities are rated by the ratio between the "number of (allegedly) right characters", which is calculated using the Levenshtein Distance, and the total characters, resulting in a rating between 0-1 (inclusive).
+In this one, the cities are rated by the ratio between the Levenshtein Distance and the total characters, resulting in a rating between 0-1 (inclusive).

 For my purpose, this strategy performed slightly better than the absoluteDistance, thus I defined it as the default, but you're free to use any.